slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 That story might be Rags to Riches, Rising from the Ashes, One Yes after a Thousand Nos, Crazy Till I Wasn’t, or any one of the familiar narratives we’ve heard from our heroes. authenticity as subtracting the things that get in the way.

 <!--
+Want to Be the Most Interesting Person in the Room?
+Learn the Art of Active Listening.

+listening without worrying about what we’re going to say next

 The best conversationalists are the best listeners.
 Learn how to lessen the crushing pressure of being interesting by focusing on being interested.
 Understand how to stay tuned in to the conversation by picking up on often-ignored (but crucially important) nonverbal cues.